Advertisement

 What scanner access meant in the Bay Area

 Bay Area news organizations used scanner access for decades to dispatch photographers to breaking scenes, verify police accounts, track activity patterns across neighborhoods, and alert communities to developing safety situations.
-The credentialing program preserves some of that for major outlets.
-The broader public monitoring ecosystem that supported community groups, independent journalists, and neighborhood-level awareness is gone.
+The dispatcher-clear hybrid preserves the first alert — the call going out.
+The verification layer, hearing what officers actually said and did, is gone, along with the full public monitoring ecosystem that supported community groups and independent journalists.

 Lessons for other cities